The Amazing Kreskin: Career

-Kreskin teaches classes for law enforcement groups, which "focuses on psychological methods such as jogging lost memories through relaxation techniques or detecting lies through body language and voice inflections".
+Kreskin had stated that he taught classes for law enforcement groups, which "focus[ed] on psychological methods such as jogging lost memories through relaxation techniques or detecting lies through body language and voice inflections".
+However, to date, no law enforcement organization has acknowledged his involvement in resolving criminal cases.

 The 2008 movie The Great Buck Howard is based on the experiences of writer-director Sean McGinly, who worked briefly as Kreskin's road manager.

-On January 31, 2022, it was announced that Kreskin will provide the voice of The Magic Tree in a new animated series called, "The Adventures of Little Billy: In Search of the Magic Tree," based on a book of the same name by Barry J. Farber.
+On January 31, 2022, it was announced that Kreskin would provide the voice of The Magic Tree in a new animated series called The Adventures of Little Billy: In Search of the Magic Tree, based on a book of the same name by Barry J. Farber.